 See More »

 Steven D. Freedman, M.D., Ph.D., is director of the Pancreas Center at Beth Israel Deaconess Medical Center (BIDMC), chief of the Division of Translational Research, and professor of medicine at Harvard Medical School.
 He has played a leadership role in clinical translational research both at Beth Israel Deaconess Medical Center and Harvard Medical School.
-Dr. Freedman’s expertise is in exocrine pancreatic disease with a particular focus on pancreatitis and cystic fibrosis in both adults and children.
-He is an internationally recognized leader in these areas with an extensive research program that encompasses both basic science as well as clinical trials of new therapies for pancreatitis, primary sclerosing cholangitis and cystic fibrosis.
+Dr. Freedman’s is an internationally recognized leader in these areas with an extensive research program that encompasses both basic science as well as clinical trials of new therapies for pancreatitis, primary sclerosing cholangitis and cystic fibrosis.
 His collaborative work with Dr. Camilia Martin in the department of neonatology at BIDMC has led to new insights into how fatty acids and nutrition may predispose preterm infants to chronic lung disease and infection.
-Dr. Freedman has also developed a major focus on health care delivery reform that addresses structuring the doctor-patient encounter to build informed partnerships leading to sustained improvements in health outcomes.
 Dr. Freedman holds a Ph.D. from Yale University School of Medicine and an M.D. from the University of Connecticut.
 He completed his residency and fellowship in gastroenterology at Beth Israel Hospital and has remained on faculty since 1991.

-Dr. Elias Matouk is the Medical Director of the Adult CF Clinic of McGill University Health Centre at the Montreal Chest Institute and an Associate Professor of Medicine at McGill University.
-He has over 37 years clinical expertise in caring for adult patients with cystic fibrosis and he is an expert is describing and applying a clinical scoring system which allows capturing clinical disease activity and severity among CF patients.
+Elias Matouk, M.D., is a Medical Director of the Adult CF Clinic of McGill University Health Centre at the Montreal Chest Institute for and an Associate Professor of Medicine at McGill.
+Dr. Matouk’s has over 25 years clinical expertise in caring for adult patients with cystic fibrosis and he is an expert is establishing of scoring system which allow to quantify differences in disease severity among CF patients.
 Dr. Matouk is member of Cystic Fibrosis Translational Research Centre (CFTRc), which works with industrial partners to develop new therapeutics for cystic fibrosis.

 Camilia R. Martin, M.D., M.S., is an assistant professor of pediatrics at Harvard Medical School, and the associate director of the Neonatal Intensive Care Unit and director for Cross-Disciplinary Research Partnerships in the division of translational research at Beth Israel Deaconess Medical Center (BIDMC).
 Dr. Martin’s research interests are focused on neonatal nutrition and its impact on health and disease in the preterm infant.
-She has participated in multisite clinical trials, serving as the principal investigator at BIDMC and resulting in publications evaluating growth and long-term neurodevelopmental outcomes in the extremely preterm infant.
-In 2009, Dr. Martin received a Faculty Fellowship Award from the Program for Faculty Development and Diversity from Harvard Catalyst/Harvard Medical School facilitating her transition from general epidemiology to translational research.
-Her current research focus is on fat digestion and fatty acid metabolism, postnatal intestinal adaptation, development of local and systemic immune defenses, and regulation of the inflammatory response.
-Additionally, Dr. Martin is working with Dr. Steven Freedman on a health care delivery model that focuses on structuring the doctor-patient interaction and providing a roadmap to health.
 Dr. Martin holds an M.D. from Cornell University School of Medicine and a master’s in epidemiology from Harvard School of Public Health.
 She completed her internship and residency at Children’s Memorial Hospital/Northwestern School of Medicine, where she also served as chief pediatric resident in 1996.
 Dr. Martin completed her fellowship in perinatal-neonatal medicine at the Harvard Combined Program in Neonatology.